 - Reached over 10% efficiency while maintaining 43% transparency

-- Potential to be scaled to commercial or industrial uses
+- Could potentially be scaled up for commercial or industrial uses

-- Focuses on using organic molecules to capture specific non-visible wavelengths of sunlight
+- Uses special organic molecules to catch specific non-visible wavelengths of sunlight

 Onyx Solar’s Photovoltaic Glass

-Spanish company Onyx Solar has put transparent solar glass buildings worldwide:
+Spanish company Onyx Solar has installed transparent solar glass in buildings worldwide:

 - Installed 2,000 square meters of photovoltaic glass

-- Generates over 50,000 kWh of clean energy annually
+- Generates over 50,000 kWh of clean energy each year

 - Reduces carbon emissions by 35 tons per year